BhumikaSasmal/Mini-RAG-System/README.md

 ---

-## Vector Index Behavior
+## Vector Store Persistence

-The current indexing flow rebuilds the Chroma collection during indexing.
+Chroma DB uses persistent storage.

-This means:
+This allows:

+- Indexed documents to remain available after application restart
-- Existing indexed chunks are removed
+- Previously indexed documents to remain searchable
-- Only the latest indexed dataset remains available

-This behavior is intentional for Week 3 testing and debugging.

-Future versions may support:
-- incremental indexing
-- multi-document persistence
-- append-only indexing
+- Multi-document retrieval across sessions

+Duplicate chunks are not added when an already-indexed document is processed again.

 ---